How do I form a corporation in Oregon?

 In Oregon, you will be subject to federal and state income taxes.
 In some cases, you might qualify for Oregon’s Investment Advantage or other tax incentives.
 You can find these programs on Oregon’s business website.

 There are three types of corporations: S corporations, C corporations, and nonprofit corporations.
-Each are taxed a bit differently:
+Each is taxed a bit differently:

 • S corporations: S corporations do not pay federal income tax at the corporate level.
 This avoids the double taxation drawback of other structures.
 Instead, profit is passed through to the shareholders’ personal tax returns.
 For state taxes, though, Oregon S corporations must file Form OR-20-S, Oregon S Corporation Tax Return, and pay the minimum excise tax.
 Also, as we mentioned above, S corporations must pay the Oregon Corporate Activity Tax.

-• Nonprofit corporations: Nonprofit corporations must benefit the public.
+• Nonprofit corporations: Nonprofit corporations must benefit the public in some way.
 Unlike other corporations, they can apply to the IRS to be exempt from federal income tax.
 They can also apply to be exempt from many of Oregons’ state taxes.
 Although they pay fewer taxes, they must also file ongoing paperwork to maintain their tax-free status.

 Oregon Corporation FAQs